RickRinewalt/pipeline/README.md

 Specification and planning:
 ```
-npx claude-flow@alpha swarm "Based on issue x, following your recommendations generate a detailed technical specification.
+npx claude-flow@alpha swarm "Based on issue X, following your recommendations generate a detailed technical specification.
 Based on the specification, using YOLO WCP create an Epic, with linked Features, and sub-tasks for the entire project, and keep going and don't stop until all the planning is done.
 Go the swarm!"
 ```

 Rapid development: